-If there is any doubt about school being open or closed, parents/guardians are asked to listen to radio stations KDIX 1230 AM, KLTC 1460 AM, KDXN 105.7 FM, KCAD 99.1 FM and KXDI 94 FM.
-The district Alert Now message will be activated should weather conditions warrant the closing of schools or early dismissal.
-Residents are requested not to telephone the school office or central office when weather is bad.
+If there is any doubt about school being open or closed, parent(s) and guardians are asked to listen to radio stations KDIX 1230 AM, KLTC 1460 AM, KDXN 105.7 FM, KCAD 99.1 FM and KXDI 94 FM.
+The District Alert Solutions message will be activated should weather conditions warrant the closing of schools or early dismissal.
+Residents are requested not to telephone the school office or Central Administration Office when weather is bad.
 Too many calls tie up vital phone lines, making it difficult to keep everything running smoothly.

-In the event of other emergencies not related to weather that might require the schools to close or be evacuated during the school day, all district staff will follow the steps outlined in the district Emergency Procedures Manual to ensure the safety and well-being of all children in the schools.
+In the event of other emergencies not related to weather that might require the schools to close or be evacuated during the school day, all District staff will follow the steps outlined in the District Emergency Procedures Manual to ensure the safety and well-being of all children in the schools.